SNLabat/Fucker-Forms/README.md

 # Fucker Forms (https://fuckerforms.com)

+v1.1 Changelog
+1) Created a "Fucker-Boy 3000" interface and began working on implementation of session sharing on backend.

 v1.0 Changelog (Note: Site may be in active development while you're using it, if you run into errors please let me know).

 1) Upload spreadsheets.
 They can be either CSV or XLSX with a 2MB upload limit until this can better handle large documents.